Publications

 Decent Work Guided by Data, Smartlab Observatories.
 (Safety and health, child labor, human trafficking and slave labor, diversity and equal opportunity). (with Federal Labor Prosecution Office of Brazil and ILO).

 Development without Deforestation.
-2014.
-Policy in Focus.
+Policy in Focus, n.
+29, 2014.
 UNDP/International Policy Centre for Inclusive Growth.
 (Specialist Guest Editor with Carlos Castro).
 Also in Portuguese.

 Structured demand and smallholder farmers in Brazil.
 2013.
 Brasília: International Policy Centre for Inclusive Growth (IPC-IG) and WFP Centre of Excellence Against Hunger. (with IPC-IG and WFP teams).
 Also in Portuguese.